Johns Hopkins University Department of Radiation Oncology at the Johns Hopkins Health Care and Surgery Center

 The Johns Hopkins University Department of Radiation Oncology at the Johns Hopkins Health Care and Surgery Center is a state-of-the-art facility offering patients access to high quality radiation therapy and to high quality patient-centered care.
 The department provides patients with integrated technology to ensure the most effective and safest treatment plans that are specific to each patient's unique need.
 Radiation treatments at the Surgery Center include 3-D conformal treatment, intensity modulated radiation therapy (IMRT), image guided radiation therapy (IGRT) and brachytherapy.
 Learn more about these therapeutic radiology procedures.
 The department and staff are fully integrated within the Johns Hopkins University, providing excellence in clinical care, quality and safety, and access to unique clinical trials.
 To speak to a provider or to schedule an appointment, please call 301-896-2012.

-The diagnostic capabilities available at GCM-Suburban Imaging make it one of the most technologically sophisticated and integrated radiology facilities in Montgomery County.
-The office is located just two floors above Radiation Oncology in the Johns Hopkins Health Care and Surgery Center.
+The diagnostic capabilities available at Johns Hopkins Medical Imaging in Bethesda make it one of the most technologically sophisticated and integrated radiology facilities in Montgomery County.
+The office is located just two floors above Radiation Oncology in the Johns Hopkins Health Care and Surgery Center on Rockledge Drive in Bethesda.
 The equipment includes spiral CT, high-field MRI, a combined PET/CT scanner and a multislice CT for diagnostic and screening CT exams.
 Through a picture archiving communication system (PACS), image capture is digital, allowing radiologists a variety of processing options for enhanced interpretive abilities.
-Suburban Hospital's ability to fuse high-tech MRI and PET images from the GCM-Suburban Imaging Center with the radiation therapy treatment planning system has enhanced target definition capabilities for radiation treatment planning.
+Suburban Hospital's ability to fuse high-tech MRI and PET images from the Johns Hopkins Medical Imaging in Bethesda- with the radiation therapy treatment planning system has enhanced target definition capabilities for radiation treatment planning.

 Make an Appointment